timothycohen/samplekit/README.md

 # SampleKit

+SampleKit houses [SvelteKit](https://kit.svelte.dev/) NPM packages, corresponding VS Code extensions, and [documentation](https://preprocessors.samplekit.dev/docs/code-decoration/).

-SampleKit showcases the integration of common patterns and useful libraries for [SvelteKit](https://kit.svelte.dev/).
+It also showcases the integration of common patterns and useful libraries for SvelteKit via demos and articles.

 It addresses common questions that come up when building a full stack application – or backend for frontend – using SvelteKit that are beyond the scope of the SvelteKit documentation, but are still specifically oriented towards integration with SvelteKit.